-5) Which of the following are Amazon's primary value propositions?
+- 5) Which of the following are Amazon's primary value propositions?

-A) personalization and customization
+- A) personalization and customization

-B) selection and convenience
+- B) selection and convenience

-C) reduction of price discovery cost
+- C) reduction of price discovery cost

-D) management of product delivery
+- D) management of product delivery

-Answer: B

-Difficulty: Moderate

-AACSB: Analytical thinking

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-6) A firm's \\\\\\ describes how a firm will produce a superior return on invested capital.
+- 6) A firm's describes how a firm will produce a superior return on invested capital.

-A) value proposition
+- A) value proposition

-B) revenue model
+- B) revenue model

-C) market strategy
+- C) market strategy

-D) competitive advantage
+- D) competitive advantage

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.
+Learning Objective: 2.1: Identify the key components of e-commerce business models.

-7) Which of the following is an example of the subscription revenue model?
+- 7) Which of the following is an example of the subscription revenue model?

-A) eHarmony
+- A) eHarmony

-B) eBay
+- B) eBay

-C) E\Trade
+- C) ETrade

-D) Twitter
+- D) Twitter

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge